 left: Jude Binder, FestivALL Princess in Performance, 2015.

 right: Jude Binder, Totem Mask, 1993.
 Photo by Bill Bailey.

 We are proud to share that the visual and performing artist Jude Binder is the foundation’s 2017-18 Master Artist Fellow.
 Jude’s work was selected from seventeen nominee applications by an independent committee comprised of fellow West Virginia-based master artists and leading national arts experts.
-Jude will receive a financial award and a year-long national marketing campaign that will illuminate her vast and varied career.

 As a master woodworker, painter, graphic artist, dancer, actor, and leader of Heartwood in the Hills, the nonprofit performing arts education organization she co-founded with Frank Venezia in 1982, Jude exemplifies the compelling and multidimensional paths professional artists build to formalize their careers.

 left and right: Jude Binder, Swirl Spoon (Detail), 2008.
 Photo by Bill Bailey.